U.S. charges three in alleged Russian spy ring in NYC

 NEW YORK The U.S. government on Monday unveiled criminal charges against three men for their alleged involvement in a Russian spy ring operating in New York City.

-Evgeny Buryakov, Igor Sporyshev and Victor Podobnyy conspired to gather economic intelligence on behalf of Russia, including alleged information about U.S. sanctions against the country, and to recruit New York City residents as intelligence sources, U.S. Attorney General Eric Holder said in a statement.
+Evgeny Buryakov, Igor Sporyshev and Victor Podobnyy conspired to gather economic intelligence on behalf of Russia, including information about U.S. sanctions against the country, and to recruit New York City residents as intelligence sources, prosecutors said.

-Monday's charges are linked to Buryakov's alleged covert work on behalf of Russia's foreign intelligence service, known as the SVR, according to a criminal complaint.
+Monday's charges stem from Buryakov's alleged covert work on behalf of Russia's foreign intelligence service, the SVR, according to a criminal complaint.

 Buryakov, 39, masked this work by posing as a banker for Russia's Vnesheconombank, according to the complaint and the bank's website.

-The alleged conspiracy began in 2012, following the 2010 expulsion of several Russian spies from the United States.
+The investigation followed the 2010 expulsion of several Russian spies from the United States.

 "The presence of a Russian banker in New York would in itself hardly draw attention today, which is why these alleged spies may have thought Buryakov would blend in," U.S. Attorney Preet Bharara in Manhattan said in a statement.

-Each defendant was charged with acting as or helping Buryakov to act as an unregistered agent of a Russia, which carries a maximum 10-year prison term, and conspiracy.
+Each defendant faces charges of conspiracy and acting as or helping Buryakov act as an unregistered agent of a Russia.

-Prosecutors said the case was built on physical and electronic surveillance of dozens of meetings, including several in which Buryakov met with an FBI agent posing as a wealthy investor who hoped to develop casinos in Russia.
+Prosecutors said authorities had gathered physical and electronic surveillance of dozens of meetings, including several in which Buryakov met with an FBI agent posing as a wealthy investor hoping to develop casinos in Russia.

-They said Buryakov would seek information "far outside" what a banker in his position would care about, including a list of Russian entities that might face future U.S. sanctions.
+They said Buryakov would seek information "far outside" what bankers in his position would care about, including a list of Russian entities that might face U.S. sanctions.

-Buryakov was arrested on Monday in the Bronx borough of New York City.
-His lawyer was not immediately available for comment.
+Buryakov, who faces up to 15 years in prison, was arrested Monday in New York City's Bronx borough.
+U.S. Magistrate Judge Sarah Netburn later ordered him detained, saying he posed a flight risk since "his cover is now blown."

+Sabrina Shroff, Buryakov's court-appointed lawyer, had said the married, father of two deserved bail, calling the charges "merely allegations."

+But prosecutor Adam Fee said Buryakov's "profession here in the U.S. was deception," adding he previously worked in a different country as a banker for Russia's SVR.

-Sporyshev and Podobnyy have not been arrested and no longer live in the United States but had diplomatic immunity while they were in the country, federal prosecutors said.
+Sporyshev and Podobnyy have not been arrested.
+They no longer live in the United States and had diplomatic immunity while they were in the country, federal prosecutors said.

-Russia's U.N. mission and Vnesheconombank did not immediately respond to requests for comment.
+Russia's U.N. mission declined comment, while Vnesheconombank did not respond to requests for comment.

 (Reporting by Jonathan Stempel and Nate Raymond; Editing by Bernadette Baum and Lisa Shumaker)